VSChina/iot-hub-e2e-diagnostic/README.md

 - [Setup E2E Diagnostics solution with existing IoT Hub and Function App](./Guide%20to%20Setup%20E2E%20Diagnostics%20Solution%20with%20Existing%20IoT%20Hub%20and%20Function%20App.md)
 - [Setup E2E Diagnostics Solution with existing Application Insights](./Guide%20to%20Setup%20E2E%20Diagnostics%20Solution%20With%20Existing%20Application%20Insights.md)

+### Start Stream Analytics Job
+This step is necessary only if Stream Analytics is included in the IoT solution.
+Among all resources deployed by ARM template, there is one Stream Analytics job resource starting with **stream**.
+Open this resource and navigate to its Overview tab, click start button to start the streaming job.

 ## Verify E2E Diagnostics

 After setting up E2E diagnostics, there are several steps to do to verify if it works as expected.